nishanau/NextJSPortfolioSite/technical_guide_and_learning_logs.md

 ```

 ### 6.2 Argo CD Setup
+ArgoCD is a Continuous Delivery tool that will use GitOps repository as the single source of truth.
+It will routinely check the repository for changes and applies the changes as it sees.
+We
 Install via [official guide](https://argo-cd.readthedocs.io/en/stable/getting_started/).
 Convert `argocd-server` service to LoadBalancer (`kubectl –n argocd edit svc argocd-server`) and allocate some MetalLB IP range for example, `192.168.101.220–230`.

 **MetalLB Configuration (metallb-pool.yaml)**